AfricasTalkingLtd/africastalking-node.js/README.md

 ### res.send(200)
 If using express or other framework; remember to reply with a Status of 200.
-The AT API will retry for a duration of 10 minutes; if we don't acknowldge receiving the message.
+The AT API will retry for a duration of 10 minutes; if you don't acknowldge receiving the message.

 ```javascript
 res.send(response, 200);